digitalocean/terraform-provider-digitalocean/docs/resources/app.md

   - `repo_clone_url` - The clone URL of the repo.
   - `branch` - The name of the branch to use.
 - `github` - A GitHub repo to use as the component's source.
 DigitalOcean App Platform must have [access to the repository](https://cloud.digitalocean.com/apps/github/install).
 Only one of `git`, `github`, `gitlab`, or `image` may be set.
   - `repo` - The name of the repo in the format `owner/repo`.
   - `branch` - The name of the branch to use.
   - `deploy_on_push` - Whether to automatically deploy new commits made to the repo.
+- `bitbucket` - A GitHub repo to use as the component's source.
+DigitalOcean App Platform must have [access to the repository](https://cloud.digitalocean.com/apps/github/install).
+Only one of `git`, `github`, `bitbucket`, `gitlab`, or `image` may be set.
+  - `repo` - The name of the repo in the format `owner/repo`.
+  - `branch` - The name of the branch to use.
+  - `deploy_on_push` - Whether to automatically deploy new commits made to the repo.